Baldridge37/DMR_analysis/2-Stata1.md

 Once your mashup script has completed your MASHUP.txt file can be loaded into Stata. just go File > Import > Text data (delimited, .csv, ...).
 My files are tab delimited.

-This takes a while so go an put the kettle on.
+This takes a while so go and put the kettle on.

-Once it has loaded one can create new columns and variables using `gen`.
+Once it has loaded we can create new columns and variables using `gen`.
 First off define the tissue types you want to compare.
 I want to compare somatic to other tissues so I will create somatic averages of methylation in CG, CHG, and CHH contexts.

 ## Averages